pricelessbrewing/pricelessbrewing.github.io/_posts/Calc/2016-6-14-Mash-Calculator-Update-V2.md

 ## Flavor/aroma wheel ie. Scott Janish'

-I'm a big fan of scotts work over at his blog %link here% and would love to encorporate his concept after the recipe formulation is in place.
-There will be a flavor/aroma intensity function in place as well, so that it diminishes as the boil duration increases.
+I'm a big fan of scotts work over at his blog, [Hop Oils Calculator](http://scottjanish.com/hop-oils-calulator/) and would love to encorporate his concept after the recipe formulation is in place.
+There will be a flavor/aroma intensity function in place as well, so that the contributions of a hop addition diminishes as the boil duration increases.
 IE a 60 minute addition will contribute less flavor, and minimal aroma on the respective profiles than a flameout, whirlpool, or dryhop addition.

 # Name change